-- "Desktop" contains the path of user's desktop; it also allows to set an arbitrary path to be used as desktop for the application, if preferred. - "Encoding" group contains character encoding related options - o "Encode task definition as UTF-8 text": if checked task definition files are saved with UTF-8 encoding header, otherwise no header will be prepended to the file. - o Archive browser interface's character encoding option: if flagged, displays extended characters in archived object's names as UTF-8 text, otherwise replaces extended characters with "?" jolly character.
+- "Desktop" contains the path of user's desktop; it also allows to set an arbitrary path to be used as desktop for the application, if preferred. - "Start from" set the directory PeaZip file browser will start in: last visited (default), computer root, desktop, home, custom let the user specify the directory where the application will always start from. - "Encoding" group contains character encoding related options - "Encode task definition as UTF-8 text": if checked task definition files are saved with UTF-8 encoding header, otherwise no header will be prepended to the file. - Archive browser interface's character encoding option: if flagged, displays extended characters in archived object's names as UTF-8 text, otherwise replaces extended characters with "?" jolly character.